R-Sreevani/event-management/README.md

 # event-management
-This is a central univesity event managemnet hub for event registrations
+This is a central univesity of Karnataka event managemnet hub for event registrations